JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/testing.md

 <h4><b>Register Page</b></h4>
 - The start button should display 15 questions as input forms, always in the same order.
-- The register page should contain one START button.
-- The start button should display 15 questions as input forms, always in the same order.
+- The register page should contain one START button.The start button should display 15 questions as input forms, always in the same order.
 - The data inputted into these forms should be sent to and stored in the database.
 - Once the end of the type form questions has been reached, the page will display a router linked Submit button.
 - The Submit button should router link take the user to the Login page where they can then login.